Priorities for Strategy 3.2

 Priority areas include:

-- Developing and validating objective methods for stratifying subjects in order to optimally match individuals to interventions.
-This may include biological measures, neurocognitive measures, and deep phenotyping via passively sensed naturalistic behaviors as well as actively sampled ecologically valid measures.
+- Developing and validating objective methods for stratifying subjects to optimally match individuals to interventions.
+This may include age-appropriate biological measures, neurocognitive measures, and deep phenotyping via passively sensed naturalistic behaviors as well as actively sampled ecologically valid measures.

 - Foster personalized interventions and strategies for sequencing or combining existing and novel interventions that are optimal for specific phases of disease progression (e.g., prodromal, initial-onset, chronic), different stages of development (e.g., early childhood, adolescence, adulthood, late life), and other individual characteristics.